motheblackcat/lk/README.md

 Other Notes:

+- Make auto start dialogs per npc instead of global from the UI
 - Check scriptable objects for SWeapons
 - Hide UI during scene tansition?
 - The fixed duration for attack and throw should be set according to the animation clip length?